 Love can be a complex feeling for some as we try to find our self-worth in those stunning eyes of the ones we love.
 But if we cannot feel fulfilled by ourselves, can we expect our partners to be fulfilled by us?
 If we are not offering them any value, and only want them to complete us, is that even true love?
 Love can be many things to many people.
-But in its core, love is more about giving than asking for something in return.
-In any given day, being in love will give us more happiness than falling in love with someone.
+But at its core, love is more about giving than asking for something in return.
+On any given day, being in love will give us more happiness than falling in love with someone.
+Indeed, Love makes life beautiful.
+True Love is not something you go out and look for.
+Love finds you, and when it does, ready or not, it’ll be the best thing ever to happen to you.

 “Who would I be if I wasn’t hustling to make some other person, real or imagined, fall in love with me?”